Dona Branca: The Grape Named for a Queen

 Some technical details

-Dona branca is late-budding, and early-ripening.
+Dona Branca is late-budding, and early-ripening.
 It produces lower-alcohol wines with an average gradation of 11%, and average acidity of 5 g / L.